alaliaa/Unet_Salt_Unflooding/README.md

 **:open_file_folder:  generate models:**
   - It contains the  generations of 1D velocity models and their inversion
-  - The functions are generated using Ibex cluster from KAUST
+  - The models are generated using Ibex cluster from KAUST

 **:open_file_folder:  Training:**